RiyaAneja/Interactive_Quiz_Application/README.md

 Welcome to the development of an interactive quiz application  using HTML.
-This presentation will guide you through the project's goals, design, and implementation.

 You will learn how to leverage HTML, CSS, and JavaScript to create a functional and engaging quiz experience.